The Salami Model An Intuitive Approach to Solid State Physics

 Turbulence is motion with net flow, but without global order.

-Instead of moving uniformly, the material forms swirling structures that constantly change and interact.
+Instead of moving uniformly, the fluid forms swirling structures that constantly change and interact.

-The salami model doesn’t derive turbulence, but it gives a way to visualize it: local coherence within overall chaos.
+The salami model does not derive turbulence, but it gives a way to visualize it: local coherence within overall chaos.

 Rigidity and Deformation